dimgrav/Samba-GSOC2017/docs/TESTS.md

 ## README: test suites

-*Test suite cli_tests.c is functional and currently incorporated in Samba/wscript/*
+*Test suite cli_tests.c is building with Samba and currently incorporated in Samba/wscript/*

-*Individual test suites are functional, but stand alone waf built is not yet supported.*
+*Individual test suites are included, but stand alone waf built is not yet supported.*

 Tests for the client features are divided in four different test suites: